yangk95/Team-3/README.md

 ## Summary

-Park Smart Application is a user-friendly application that allows drivers to view real-time parking availability, reserve spots in advance, and make secure payments through the app.
-Whether you're a student, faculty member, a visitor or even a parent, ParkSmart helps you save time by directing you to available spots quickly and reducing unnecessary circling.
+Park Smart Application is a user-friendly application that allows drivers to view real-time parking availability, reserve spots, and make secure payments through the app.
+Whether you're a student, faculty member, visitor or even a parent, ParkSmart helps you save time by directing you to available spots quickly and reducing unnecessary circling.

 ### Envision